Glipo/glipo.github.io/README.md

-# glipo.github.io
-Glipo main page.
+# Glipo
+Our social media network that connects communities!

+Visit us at [glipo.net](https://glipo.net) and sign up today.